Spirit of The Intense Island

 The capital of southern Réunion is the port town of Saint-Pierre, on the southwest coast.
 The city has a beach, harbour, and waterfront seaside vibe.
 Saint Pierre has many cafes and bars and is an ideal spot for a sunset rum cocktail.

-But first up is Saga Du Rhum, the oldest family distillery on the island, and a collaboration between the three distilleries; Savanna, Isautier, and Rivière du Mât.
+First up is Saga Du Rhum, the oldest family distillery on the island, and a collaboration between the three distilleries; Savanna, Isautier, and Rivière du Mât.
 Saga du Rhum has an excellent guided tour of the museum in French with audio guides.
 Next to the museum try Le Safran Foodtruck, a good option for some traditional créole cuisine.

 Maison Isautier